Configure access to databases and tables in the AWS Glue Data Catalog - Amazon Athena

 To perform this task See the following topic

-Create an IAM policy that defines fine-grained access to resources Creating IAM policies in the IAM User Guide.
+Create an IAM policy that defines access to resources Creating IAM policies in the IAM User Guide.

 Learn about IAM identity-based policies used in AWS Glue Identity-based policies (IAM policies) in the AWS Glue Developer Guide.